What Is a Growth Marketer?

 How do growth marketers measure success?
 The North Star varies by business: monthly active users for consumer apps, revenue for B2B SaaS, transactions for marketplaces.
 Growth marketers tie their work to metrics that directly impact business health.

 Can I be a growth marketer as a freelancer?
 Absolutely.
 Many growth marketers work as fractional hires or consultants, especially for early-stage startups that can't afford full-time hires.
 This path offers variety and flexibility but requires strong self-management.
+Companies looking for this expertise without a full-time commitment can also work with a growth marketer to get senior-level strategy and execution.

 The growth marketer role represents a fundamental shift in how companies approach marketing.
 Instead of siloed campaigns and vanity metrics, growth marketers bring scientific rigor to the entire customer journey.